Chase-William/utf8-to-windows-vkc/README.md

 This library's goal is to provide common translations while remaining independent of both the [windows](https://crates.io/crates/windows) and [winapi](https://crates.io/crates/winapi) crates.
 I understand there are tools available in both of these crates that could reduce much of this library's limited logic, however, that would undermine the objective of this project.
 Moreover, I do not want to create my own bindings to win32 using a _c_ foreign function interface.

-This library uses a compile-time map from the [phf](https://docs.rs/phf/latest/phf/).
+This library uses compile-time maps from the [phf](https://docs.rs/phf/latest/phf/) crate.

 ## Translation Notes